utah-cs4470-sp23/class/hw12/README.md

 should be 48 - (-16) + 24 = 88.

 When this optimization is enabled, since you don't copy the array to the top of the stack, make sure you also don't free it!
+Also make sure this optimization works together with all earlier optimizations, such as the better array indexing and the multiplication-to-shifts optimization.

 The upshot of this optimization is that we read the array bounds and pointer out of whereever the array is located on the stack, even if